Meet our Founding Farmers

 After her formative time with Green String Farm, she moved to Georgia, where she worked as an apprentice at Cane Creek Farm and then joined Global Growers Network as Farm Operations Coordinator.

 With the experience and knowledge gained from these two operations, she started Little Leaf Farm in 2013, growing microgreens and specialty vegetables for local restaurants.
-Andrea’s background in soil science, enthusiasm for cover crops, and experience with microgreen production have helped shape Aluma Farm as it has grown.
+Andrea’s background in soil science, enthusiasm for cover crops, and experience with microgreen production helped shape Aluma Farm into a vegetable growing machine.

 Andy